RyanDeBarros/Riseward/README.md

 # GamJam2024-GameDevTV
 My submission for GameDevTV's 2024 10-day game jam!
+This is my first game jam ever, and I'll be using Godot Engine to make a simple game based on the given theme: Last Stand.

+## CREDITS:
+Massive thanks to Kenney.nl for providing a free source of great assets.